-In the fall, the Houston area was initially advised they would receive more than 3,000 Afghan evacuees during the next several months.
-That initial number quickly increased to 6,000.
+In the fall, the Houston area was advised they would receive more than 3,000 Afghan evacuees during the next several months.
+That initial number quickly increased to more than 5,000.
 They arrived under “humanitarian parole,” which is an emergency designation granted when there is an urgent humanitarian reason or significant public benefit to allow evacuees to temporarily enter the United States.
 Traditionally, all refugees resettled in our community require help from nonprofit agencies or other private sources in order to become self-sufficient.

 Those fleeing Afghanistan are people who sacrificed their lives to support our U.S. military operations in Afghanistan.
 It is our responsibility now to protect them for their service to our country.

 How long will it take before an Afghan family becomes self-sufficient?